Near Fort Jones in Siskiyou County, California — The American West (Pacific Coastal)

 Marker series.
 This marker is included in the E Clampus Vitus marker series.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+At least 8 other markers are within 9 miles of this location, measured as the crow flies.
 Robbers Rock (approx. 4.9 miles away); Humbug Mining District (approx. 7.3 miles away); Greenhorn (approx. 7.6 miles away); World Wars Memorial (approx. 7.7 miles away); Fort Jones (approx. 7.7 miles away); “Fort Jones House” (approx. 7.8 miles away); Moonlit Oaks Dance Pavilion / Clyde Johnson Lynching (approx. 8.2 miles away); Lynching (was approx. 8.2 miles away but has been reported missing. ).
 Touch for a list and map of all markers in Fort Jones.

 Categories. • Settlements & Settlers •